turingschool/curriculum/source/topics/fundamental_security.markdown

 When your controller makes use of the `.new`, `.create`, or `#update_attributes` methods, you're using a feature named mass-assignment.
 It allows these methods to take in a hash of attribute/value pairs and updates each of these attributes on the model.

-This is incredibly convinient because you don't have to go through and run a setter for every attribute.
+This is incredibly convenient because you don't have to go through and run a setter for every attribute.
 If mass-assignment didn't exist, the above action would look something like this:

 ```ruby
 def update